TTP

 Motor Size

-The small motors are thrifty with fuel which, although less expensive than in most of Europe, is more expensive than in North America.
+Motor capacity is usually measured in liters: 1.2 liters, 1.6 liters, etc. Small motors are thrifty with fuel.
 However, a small motor may be inadequate if your party has three or four adults and/or lots of heavy baggage.
-(Motor capacity is usually measured in liters: 1.2 liters, 1.6 liters, etc.)

-Most of Turkey's highways are two-lane (though many are now being widened to four lanes), which means you'll need sufficient power to pass/overtake many of the omnipresent trucks/lorries.
+Though great progress has been made in widening Turkey's principal highways to four lanes, the country still has many two-lane roads, which means you'll need sufficient power to pass/overtake the omnipresent trucks/lorries quickly.
 Without an adequately powerful motor, it may be unsafe to overtake, and you may sit behind a stinky diesel truck for miles.
 Also, Turkey has lots of mountains, and you'll want a sufficiently powerful car to get up them...

 Brakes